Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 2. Acknowledge and appreciate your emotions, knowing they support you

 Emotional mastery does not mean shutting down or denying your feelings.
 Instead, learning how to master your emotions means appreciating them as part of yourself.

 - You never want to make your emotions wrong.

 - The idea that anything you feel is “wrong” is a great way to destroy honest communication with yourself as well as with others.

-3. Get curious about the message this emotion is offering you
+3. Get curious about the message this emotion suggests to you

 Emotional mastery means approaching your feelings with a sense of curiosity.
 Your feelings will teach you a lot about yourself if you let them.
 Getting curious helps you: